07982 824 333

 Elizabeth currently offers her consultations via Zoom or telephone.
 Once it is more Covid safe, face-to-face consultations will also take place in Falmouth and Helston.

 Elizabeth will only tell your GP with your agreement.
 If you are receiving medication for a particular condition, it may be advisable for you to inform your GP before you make any changes to your diet.
 Elizabeth can advise you about this.

-A Dietitian is the only nutrition professional to be regulated by law, and is governed by the Health and Care Professions Council.
+A dietitian is the only nutrition professional regulated by law, and is governed by the Health and Care Professions Council.
 They work with both sick and healthy people, and their practice is based upon current scientific research.
 Their role is to:

 assess their client’s diet, eating habits, lifestyle and medical condition;